 That’s because fans don’t need nearly as much electric current to work.
 Air conditioning (AC) units not only have to power an electric fan but also an energy-thirsty refrigerant compressor motor.
 That adds up over time!

 2. Fans cool you…but don’t actually cool the air!

 Fans can make you feel cool and comfortable as well as cycling the room’s air to prevent heat from building up.
 But did you know?
-They don’t actually work by chilling the air.
-They work off of the principles known as forced convection.
+They don’t work by chilling the air.
+They work off of the principle known as forced convection.